-The early minutes of the county Court indicate that a “sufficient Gaol” was needed.
+The early minutes of the County Court indicate that a “sufficient Gaol” was needed.
 General John Hartwell Cocke of Bremo designed the 1828 building and drew up the specifications.
 John G. Hughes of Fork Union was hired as the contractor.
 The structure is a two-over-two Palladian-design building with center entryway.
 It was considered “ plain and neat” style with fireplaces in the center rooms for the jailer.
 Cocke designated door frames of bar iron, doors of white oak plant (later covered with metal) and locks of “first quality, not less than $8 each”.
 The windows are barred with interlaced straps of iron.
 Today the Society opens and closes the massive door to the jail with the original key, made in 1828.
 The Jail was used as a site of incarceration until the 1940s.
 Mrs. Virginia Snead petitioned the County Supervisors for use of the Old Jail as the Society museum in 1964.
 From that time to the present, visitors and tour groups and school children have entered the jail to learn about the history of Fluvanna County.

 In 2003, the Fluvanna Historical Society was able to purchase and restore the last extant building in the village of Palmyra, next to the Old Stone Jail Museum, and began the expansion of the Archive Collection.
 Today “Maggie’s House” is the headquarters for the growing Society, housing the valued Archive Collection containing thousands of historic documents, letters, photographs and genealogical information for the public to research.
 Visitors are welcome on Tuesdays and Wednesdays from 1-4:00 or by appointment.
-See our website for more information.or. email: email@example.com
+See our website for more information or email: firstname.lastname@example.org

 Holland Page Place 1865 Log Cabin Museum

 The Holland Page Place is a post Civil War era log cabin built by John Benjamin Page at the conclusion of the Civil War.
 The property includes farmland and woods.
 The remains of the Pace Family Gold Mine borders the property.
 Mrs. Sara Holland Loving generously donated the property with 8 acres I 1998 to the Society.
-In 2006, the Society received a grant to restore and rehabilitate the building to its 1865 roots, in an effort to tell the story of an agrarian life in Fluvanna.
-The cabin now represents a true interpretation of life just at the Civil War, with all it’s hardships and limitations, but with all the beauty of a simply lived life.
+In 2006, the Society received a grant to restore and rehabilitate the building to its 1865 roots, in an effort to tell the story of agrarian life in Fluvanna.
+The cabin now represents a true interpretation of life just at the Civil War, with all its hardships and limitations, but with all the beauty of a simply lived life.
 Tours may be arranged at any time of the year, and group tours are encouraged.
 The summer brings another enjoyable view of the subsistence garden planted and maintained by the Fluvanna Master Gardeners.

-The Fluvanna Historical Society is staffed by many dedicated volunteers, student interns and an Executive Director.
+The Fluvanna Historical Society is staffed by many dedicated volunteers, student interns, and an Executive Director.
 Our mission is to preserve, education and conserve the valuable history of this county.
 We are devoted to the lessons of history and hope that our guests and visitors will learn from the history saved by our community to share with everyone.
 We encourage visitors to call or email us to learn more about Fluvanna history and to research their own valuable family history.